colugomusic/ez/README.md

   // Won't compile.
   foo(ez::main);

-  // Will compile, there's nothing stopping you from lying.
-These annotations aren't magic.
-They're just a convention which I find useful because it makes mistakes less likely and the code clearer IMO. foo(ez::audio);
+  // Will compile.
+There's nothing stopping you from lying.
+  // These annotations aren't magic.
+They're just a convention which
+  // I find useful because it makes mistakes less likely and the code
+  // clearer IMO.
+  foo(ez::audio);
 }
 ```